 Experiencing discomfort with in-the-ear hearing aids can be a common issue.
 Ensuring the proper fit is crucial for comfort and clarity of sound.
 If the hearing aids feel too tight or cause irritation, consider visiting your audiologist.
 They can assess the fit and adjust components as necessary.
 Sometimes, simply trying a different ear tip can significantly enhance comfort levels.

-How can I protect my ITE hearing aids from moisture damage?
+How can I protect my ITE hearing aids from moisture damage?7 Benefits of In-the-ear Hearing Aids

 How often should I have my ITE hearing aids professionally serviced?